Model United Nations

 Students have three different ways of engaging with Model United Nations at Montana State University.

 Model United Nations Student Club.
 Any student at MSU may join the student club.
 The activities of the club generally run from August through May.
 The club elects student officers, who help run the organization.
-The club currently meets on Mondays at 5:30pm in Wilson Hall 1-128.
-The club meetings involve discussion of current events, planning for competitions, skill development, and administrative business.
+Club meetings involve discussion of current events, planning for competitions, skill development, and administrative business.